males-can-code/static-rss/README.md

 #### Firefox
 For an easy way of adding feeds to static-rss, you can create a bookmark in firefox with the following content:
+Now you can browse to the rss page and click the bookmark to add the feed to static-rss.

 <pre>
 javascript:{var group=prompt("Enter group","default");window.location.href="[domain]/php/subscribe.php?url="+document.URL+'&group='+group;}